 “Mariner is a cop’s cop and the kind of detective I would want looking for me if I disappeared.”

 I moved publishers and the DI Mariner mysteries are being republished by Joffe Books with new titles and redesigned covers.
-There is some confusion out there on the internet as on Amazon and other sites you will find references to the old titles.
-Rest assured that you are not missing any stories – the ones in this section are the latest versions.
+There is some confusion out there on the internet as on Amazon and other sites you will find references to the old titles published by Piatkus/Severn House.
+Rest assured that you are not missing any stories – the books in this section are all the latest versions.